cotes2020/jekyll-theme-chirpy/_posts/01AWS/CodeDevelop/CloudFormation/2020-07-18-CloudFormation.md

 - `AWS-Specific Parameter` Types:
   - AWS-specific
   - catching invalid values at the start of creating or updating a stack.
-  - to create or update a stack <font color=blue> must specify existing AWS values that are in the user's account and in the region for the current stack. </font>
+  - to create or update a stack <font color=LightSlateBlue> must specify existing AWS values that are in the user's account and in the region for the current stack. </font>
   - help ensure that input values for these types exist and are correct before AWS CloudFormation creates or updates any resources.
   - If a user uses the AWS Management Console,
     - AWS CloudFormation prepopulates AWS-specific parameter types with valid values.